warbacon/zunder-zsh/README.md

    bash run.sh
    ```

-3. Follow the script's installation and enjoy.
+3. Follow the script's configuration.

 **Zinit requires you to run the ```zinit update``` command regularly to make sure everything is working properly.**